lorenzonotaro/lncpu/readme.md

 * [`eeprom-serial-loader`](eeprom-serial-loader) is a utility program for editing binary data and loading it to/from EEPROMS.

-* [lncpu-emu](lncpu-emu) is a simple emulator for the lncpu written in C.
+* [`lncpu-emu`](lncpu-emu) is a simple emulator for the lncpu written in C.

-* [`programs`](programs) contains some sample programs you can assemble and run on the lncpu as well as Notmon, a utility program strongly inspired in its functionality (and name) by Wozmon, made by Steve Wozniak for his Apple I.
+* [`Programs`](programs) contains some sample programs you can assemble and run on the lncpu as well as Notmon, a utility program strongly inspired in its functionality (and name) by Wozmon, made by Steve Wozniak for his Apple I.

 * [`extras`](extras) contains some additional tools, such as a VsCode extension for lnasm.